 In April 2018, the Minister for Justice commenced S.I.
-No. 121 of 2018, which updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.
-115 This is being applied in practice, namely in response to a significant increase in the numbers of applicants to Ireland from those countries since 2017.
-According to the latest application figures, Albania and Georgia were the top two countries of origin for international protection applicants in Ireland in 2019 with 972 and 631 applications respectively.
+No. 121 of 2018, which updated the safe country of origin list to include Albania, Bosnia and Herzegovina, North Macedonia, Kosovo, Montenegro, Serbia, Georgia and South Africa.162 The United Kingdom was also recently designated a 'safe third country' pursuant to the International Protection Act 2015.163

+The safe country of origin list continues to be applied in practice, namely in response to a significant increase in the numbers of applicants to Ireland from those countries since 2017.
+In 2019, Albania and Georgia were the top two countries of origin for international protection applicants in Ireland with 972 and